 To delete messages,

-iOS 11 or later allows you to delete old conversation attachments automatically.
-Even better, you can view large attachments and easily clear them off.
+iOS 11 or later allows you to remove old conversation attachments automatically.
+Even better, you can view large attachments and quickly clear them off.
 Head over to this complete guide to getting it done.

 Turn Off Photo Stream

 When Photo Stream is enabled, it automatically uploads your new photos and syncs them all of your iCloud devices.
 Turning it off can help in taking control of the storage.

 Step #5.
 Turn off the switch next to My Photo Stream.

 It will delete all of the Photo Stream photos from your iPhone.

 Mail: clearing out old email and attachments